nicola/decentralized-research/README.md

 ## Oct 2016

--  *Publishing without publishers: a decentralized approach to dissemination, retrieval, and archiving of data*, 2015
+-  **Trusty URIs: Verifiable, immutable, and permanent digital artifacts for linked data**, Kuhn,  Tobias and Dumontier, Michel, 2014
--  *Trusty URIs: Verifiable, immutable, and permanent digital artifacts for linked data*, 2014
+-  *Making digital artifacts on the web verifiable and reliable*, 2015
 -  *Publishing without publishers: a decentralized approach to dissemination, retrieval, and archiving of data*, 2015

 ## Sept 2016